-The Medical Plan, Dental Plan (Delta Dental PPO Option), FSAs, are self-insured.
+Certain benefits under the Medical Plan, and benefits under the Dental Plan (Delta Dental PPO Option), FSAs, and STD Plan are self-insured.
 The Employer has the fiduciary responsibility for determining whether you are entitled to benefits under these Plans.
 These benefits are paid out of the Employer's general assets and are not guaranteed under a contract or policy of insurance.